FlavScents AInsights Entry for 4-Ethyl Guaiacol (CAS: 2785-89-9)

 4. Use in Flavors

-4-Ethyl guaiacol is widely used in flavor formulations to impart smoky, spicy, and savory notes.
-It is commonly found in barbecue sauces, smoked meats, and roasted coffee flavors.
-Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and product type.
-The compound is stable under typical processing conditions, including moderate heat and pH variations, but may oxidize over time if not properly stored.
+4-Ethyl guaiacol is utilized in flavor formulations to impart smoky, spicy, and clove-like notes.
+It is commonly used in savory applications, such as barbecue sauces, smoked meats, and certain alcoholic beverages like whiskey and wine.
+Typical use levels in finished products range from 0.1 to 5 ppm, depending on the desired intensity and product type.
+It is relatively stable under heat and acidic conditions, making it suitable for various culinary applications.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature